GameAISchool2025members/SixNonBlondes/README.md

 # SixNonBlondes 👱‍♀️🤖

 Hello!
-We are six non-blond people in a very blond country (hi Malmö 👋), attending the every-[non]hair-type-welcome [**AI & Games Summer School**](https://school.gameaibook.org/).
+We are six non-blond people in a very blond city (hi Malmö 👋), attending the every-[non]hair-type-welcome [**AI & Games Summer School**](https://school.gameaibook.org/).

 We come from Italy, Spain, Peru, and Scotland, and we’ve built this small (but fierce 💥) project in just a day and a half during the Game Jam.
 The times we didn’t sleep?
 Honestly, mostly because we were out drinking **blonde** beers 🍺 — for research purposes, obviously.

 ## 🕹️ Project: Don't Blink!
+Think _Subway Surfers_ but:
+- You don't collect coins.
-Think Subway Surfers, but you don't collect coins, and you don't press buttons.
+- You don't press buttons.
-Instead, you dodge obstacles using only your eyes — literally.

-Thanks to some eye-tracking magic (aka computer vision and messy calibration attempts), you control the player’s position just by looking around.
-Blink and you crash.
-Or don’t blink and still crash.
-Depends on how well you calibrated.
-We make no promises.
+- And you're occasionally held hostage by memes.

+Yes, really.

+You dodge obstacles using your eyes, thanks to an eye-tracking system built into Unity.
+But we made it even dumber smarter: sometimes a meme will pop up on the screen, and the only way to make it disappear is by looking directly at it.
+That’s right: you must acknowledge the meme to proceed.
+You can’t escape it.
+This is your life now.

+But what about the AI?
+Well… we were planning to build a Python-based ML eye tracker from scratch.
+Then we found out Unity already had a plugin for that.

+So the two ML experts on the team did what any responsible machine learning engineers would do:
+Pivoted to full-time meme collection.
+And meme deployment.
+And now, meme README writing.

-How it works
+**How it works**
+- The player moves left and right based on your gaze (using Unity's eye-tracking integration).
-Obstacles come at you like your deadlines.
+- Obstacles come flying at you like your to-do list.

-You move the player by moving your eyes, using an AI-powered eye-tracking system.

-If you hit something... well, you had one job.
+- Memes pop up randomly.
+You have to look at them to make them disappear.
+- Hit an obstacle and it’s game over.
+Or laugh too hard at the meme and forget to dodge — also game over.

 ## Tech Stack 🧠💻
-Unity (C#) for game development
+- Unity (C#) for the game logic.

-Eye-tracking AI (running in a separate Python module with OpenCV)

-WebCam input for real-time tracking
+- Unity Eye Tracking Plugin (because reinventing the wheel is for people with more time).
+- A curated set of premium-quality memes 😎.

-Some calibration.
-Some chaos.
-A bit of beer.
-A lot of improvisation.
+- A whole lot of not doing ML

 ## Installation 🚀
+![NOTE]
 Disclaimer: It works on our machines™️

+![NOTE]
+2nd Disclaimer: Works best with functioning eyes and questionable humor tolerance.

-Clone this repo.
+- Clone this repo.

-Open the Unity project.
+- Open the Unity project.

-Run the scene.
+- Run the scene.

-Stare into the void.
+- Stare into the void.
 The void stares back.
+- Look around.
+Obey the memes.
+Dodge the chaos.

 Note: Eye-tracking requires a webcam and decent lighting.
 Try not to game in a cave.